 Lie #3: Bed Bugs Spread Disease

 Since my last lie debunk was a bit long-winded, I’ll make this one short and sweet.
-Bed bugs do not spread diseases.
+Bed bugs in South Bend do not spread diseases.
 However, they can cause allergic reactions and severe skin irritations if they repeatedly bite the same victims.
 If you’ve got an infestation or are getting bitten as you sleep, you need to have it addressed immediately.

 Lie #4: You’ll Only Find Them In Your Bed

 Since bed bugs can hitch a ride into your home on anything, including you, your clothes, your luggage, your family members, and used furniture, they’ll infest and inhabit numerous pieces of furniture in your home.
 Check any used furniture for bed bug activity before you bring it into your home.

 Did you know that bed bugs even infest office spaces?
 They’re commonly found in businesses, infesting office chairs and couches and even electronics just as often as they infest the beds of residential homes.

 Lie #5: You Can Get Rid Of Them On Your Own

 If you incur a bed bug infestation in your South Bend home, the only way you can prevent them permanently is to seek professional attention.
 Vacuuming, cleaning, and bleaching will only kill the top layer of bed bugs without solving the deeper infestation that you don’t see within the chairs, beds, floorboards, and beyond.
 If you notice even the first sign of bed bug activity, contact the pros at Termishield.
 Their expert pest professionals can eradicate a bed bug infestation and help you prevent incurring another one.
 Don’t lose sleep over pests when the cure is only a phone call away.
 Instead, call Termishield today.